-Their debut LP “Farewell to the Fainthearted” was released in 2003 (Plus One) to critical acclaim.
-The band toured nationally and picked up high rotation airplay on Triple J with LP opener “Patience Back”.
-“Farwell to the Fainthearted” was included in The Courier-Mail’s Top 10 albums of 2003.
+In 2003, their debut LP “Farewell to the Fainthearted” was released and received strong reviews.
+The band toured nationally and the lead single “Patience Back” was picked up by radio station Triple J. Later that year “Farewell to the Fainthearted” was included in The Courier-Mail’s Top 10 albums of 2003.

 2006 saw the release of their follow up LP “Remember the River” (Laughing Outlaw Records) Recorded by Wayne Connolly (The Vines, Josh Pyke, You Am I) and produced by Rob Younger (Radio Birdman).
 Again the LP was well received nationally and generated considerable interest in Europe and the UK where it received airplay on the BBC.
 “Remember the River” was included in The Courier-Mail’s Top 10 albums of 2006.

-International and national supports followed the release of both LP’s.
-Halfway have played with The Black Keys, Gomez, You Am I, J Mascis (Dinosaur Jnr), Josh Pyke, Band of Horses, Gary Louris and Mark Olsen (The Jayhawks) and many others.
+International and national supports with The Black Keys, Gomez, You Am I, J Mascis (Dinosaur Jnr), Josh Pyke, Band of Horses, Gary Louris and Mark Olsen (The Jayhawks) and Richard Hawley followed.

 In 2008 Halfway songwriting duo, John Busby and Chris Dale won Queensland’s most prestigious songwriting award – The Grant McLennan Fellowship.
 The selection panel included members of the Go-Betweens, the McLennan family and Arts Queensland.
-The fellowship allowed John and Chris to travel to London in November 2008.
-Whilst in London, they rehearsed, played acoustic shows, wrote and began to put together the initial framework for the third Halfway LP.
+The fellowship allowed John and Chris to travel to London in November 2008 to pursue and advance their songwriting.
+While in London, they rehearsed, played acoustic shows, wrote and began to put together the initial framework for the third Halfway LP.